-More vegan options will first be provided in the existing catering services around university.
-NOT STARTED 2.
-All clubs and societies will be required to provide at least one vegan option at any event they hold or, if not possible, to inform their attendees that vegan options will not be available.
-IN PROGRESS 3.
-Vegan options within the catering services at university will be placed separately from the non-vegan options - this is to allow ease of access for vegan students.
-NOT STARTED 4.
-(If possible) Separate catering services will be provided at the University for Vegan Students, such as a "Vegan Café" - this will prevent any cross-contamination of food due to their being produced separately.
-It will also mean that vegan students have a safe space to go to where they will not risk being called out for being vegan.
+- 1. More vegan options will first be provided in the existing catering COMPLETED services around university.
+2. All clubs and societies will be required to provide vegan alternatives at any event they hold or, if not possible, to inform their attendees that vegan options will not be available.
+3. Vegan options within the catering services at university will be placed separately from the non-vegan options - this is to allow ease of access NOT STARTED for vegan students.
+4. (If possible) Separate catering services will be provided at the University for Vegan Students, such as a "Vegan Café" - this will prevent any cross-contamination of food due to their being produced separately.
+It will also mean that vegan students have a safe space to go to where IN PROGRESS they will not risk being called out for being vegan.
 This could be implemented by changing one of the many existing catering services around university into a "Vegan Space".
-IN PROGRESS 5.
-Vegan options will be widely advertised and actively promoted throughout university.
-NOT STARTED 6.
-The University's Environment Team will be encouraged to consider the impact of meat, dairy and egg consumption on the environment and to take steps to address this issue.
-IN PROGRESS 7.
-All catering services around university will be required to participate in "Meatless Mondays".
-IN PROGRESS 8.
-PETA's 30-day Vegan Pledge will be advertised throughout university IN PROGRESS Updates:
+5. Vegan options will be widely advertised and actively promoted NOT STARTED throughout university.
+6. The University's Environment Team will be encouraged to consider the impact of meat, dairy and egg consumption on the environment and to IN PROGRESS take steps to address this issue.
+7. All catering services around university will be required to participate in IN PROGRESS "Meatless Mondays". - Updates: - 1.
+Catering have added two weeks to their menus (was 4, now 6 week rolling menu) ensuring that there is a vegan option every day - 2.
+This will be implemented into clubs and societies emails, training and literature - 3.
+To be brought up again in a meeting with Terry Hope

+8. 30 day Vegan Pledge will be advertised throughout university